Research & Impact

 Realistic facial dynamics for animation.

 The School of Computer Science & Informatics has a longstanding, strong and dynamic research culture.
-It is this culture that has given rise to its international reputation for world-class research in the areas of distributed & scientific computing, informatics and visual computing.
+It is this culture that has given rise to its international reputation for world-class research in the areas of complex systems, data and knowledge engineering and visual computing.
 The School's multidisciplinary research continues to have a positive impact in areas as diverse as healthcare, mobile communications and the environment.

 Knowledge and expertise in each area is being applied in innovative ways to help drive forward the research agenda and help our industrial and public sector partners solve problems.
 Our work is therefore having an impact in a number of diverse areas such as healthcare (patient record systems and information visualisation), defense, the environment (biodiversity management and geospatial information systems), telecommunications (communications network design and virtual organisations), engineering design (especially reverse engineering of solid shape) and high-performance and Grid computing (distributed processing, knowledge management and immersive visualisation).